 This Post Is Sponsored By Arhaus.
 As always, All Opinions Are My Own.
 Thank You For Sponsoring CityGirlGoneMom.

 I recently gave a sneak peek into my love affair with Arhaus, the home furnishings mecca that wooed me with its authenticity, fresh influence and global flavor.
 With the goal of upping our interiors game for a more chic and contemporary coastal vibe, we embarked on a long overdue living room reinvention.
+Now we have completed this we are already looking ahead to adding balustrades to the home.
+I think somewhere like Pear Stairs would be able help us in this department.

 Looking back, it had to be ten plus years since we last bought new furniture.
 And if I’m doing the math correctly (in dog and kid years) that’s approximately 42 years of furniture wear and tear!
 Based on the stained fabric and flattened cushions alone, it was no secret that we were long overdue for an upgrade.
 With some of the most gorgeous tones and textiles a design-obsessed mama could dream of, what I actually valued most was the fact that Arhaus made the entire experience feel like a collaboration – as opposed to a transaction.
 And that’s when I knew this redesign was well worth the wait.